grahamtallen/searchRestaurants/README.md

 Prerequisites
 - Install node.js (preferrably with nvm)
+- If you did not use nvm to install node, you must also install npm - node package manger

 Running the program
 - Initialize the json bucket files used for optimized querying: